Sinhala Achcharu or Sinhala Pickle

 By Home Cook Sharmini Jayawardena

 (Do not use any metallic containers or spoons when prepping a pickle.
 The reaction of the vinegar on metal can lead to food poisoning.
 Oops ! … although I use a metal spoon here.
-It’s stainless steel spoon.)
+It’s a stainless steel spoon.)

 Ingredients